coilhq/mucoa/COA.md

 ### Transfers
 > No transfers at this stage.
 Only account creation.

-## Participant deposit funds into an account
+## Participant Deposit funds into an account
 A new participant joins the scheme and the necessary accounts and configurations are provisioned in the system.
 At this time the participant has no liquidity _(a current position of zero and a net debit cap of zero)_.